JuliaLang/julia/doc/stdlib/arrays.rst

    Create a random sparse vector of length ``m`` or sparse matrix of size ``m`` by ``n`` with the specified (independent) probability ``p`` of any entry being nonzero, where nonzero values are sampled from the normal distribution.
 The optional ``rng`` argument specifies a random number generator, see :ref:`Random Numbers <random-numbers>`\ .

-.. function:: etree(A[, post])

-   ..
-Docstring generated from Julia source

-   Compute the elimination tree of a symmetric sparse matrix ``A`` from ``triu(A)`` and, optionally, its post-ordering permutation.

-.. function:: symperm(A, p)

-   ..
-Docstring generated from Julia source

-   Return the symmetric permutation of ``A``\ , which is ``A[p,p]``\ . ``A`` should be symmetric, sparse, and only contain nonzeros in the upper triangular part of the matrix is stored.
-This algorithm ignores the lower triangular part of the matrix.
-Only the upper triangular part of the result is returned.

 .. function:: nonzeros(A)

    ..
 Docstring generated from Julia source